wangchao5032/DSTC/README.md

 After preprocess, token sequence are generated in `train/val/test.src` and `train/val/test.tar` files, which used for training, validation and testing.
 The region infomation and the vocabulary representing the division results are saved in `region.pkl` and `*-knearestvocabs.h5` respectively.

 ## Training (still updating ...)
-The training step includes two steps: pretraining and joint-training.
+The training includes two steps: pretraining and joint-training.